ruikruik/patchtools_pub/README.md

 # Key material
 The program needs a 32 bit base key to work, the file cpukeys.c lists the various unique keys used by certain CPU models.
-Some keys were recovered, some are still missing, likely due to unknown microcode update structure, changes in FPROM (constants used as encryption keys).
+Most of keys were recovered, but some are still missing, likely due to unknown microcode update structure, changes in FPROM (constants used as encryption keys).

 # MSRAM contents